Chart Color Schemes

 Howlong has a typical household mix, with a fairly typical median household size

 Family households account for 70.7% of all households, including 24.0% couples with children, 37.0% couples without children, and 8.9% single parent families.
-Non-family households constitute the remaining 29.3%, with lone person households at 26.3% and group households comprising 3.1% of the total.
-The median household size is 2.3 people, which matches the average for the Rest of NSW.
+Non-family households constitute the remaining 29.3%, with lone person households at 26.3% and group households comprising 3.1%.
+The median household size is 2.3 people, aligning with the Rest of NSW average.

 Frequently Asked Questions - Households